peny/compass-backend/README.md

-compass-backend
+quickquiz-backend
 ===============

-The backend for the compass project
+The backend for the quickquiz project.

+It works as a JSON API for the MongoDB backend.